 Van body types explained

-Looking to get a van but confused about the different shapes?
+Looking to get a van but confused about the different types available?
 We’ve got you covered.

 There’s a wealth of van types on the market to suit most needs.
-Each body style has specific benefits, depending on what you want it for.
+Each body style has specific benefits, depending on what you want to use it for.

-And different van types will have varying repair costs and performance.
+Different van types have varying repair costs and performance too.
 This could have an impact on your van insurance costs.

 But how do you know which is right for you?
 Here we’ll break down the most popular van types and what they’re good for.

 Do I need a special licence to drive these vans?

 Your car driving licence lets you drive vans of up to 3,500kg in weight.
 Anything above that and you’ll need an upgraded licence.
 If you’re carrying more than nine passengers, you might also need a Passenger Carrying Vehicle (PCV) licence.